rclone/rclone/docs/content/_index.md

 - Backup (and encrypt) files to cloud storage
 - Restore (and decrypt) files from cloud storage
 - Mirror cloud data to other cloud services or locally
-- Migrate data to cloud, or between cloud storage vendors
+- Migrate data to the cloud, or between cloud storage vendors
 - Mount multiple, encrypted, cached or diverse cloud storage as a disk
 - Analyse and account for data held on cloud storage using [lsf](/commands/rclone_lsf/), [ljson](/commands/rclone_lsjson/), [size](/commands/rclone_size/), [ncdu](/commands/rclone_ncdu/)
 - [Union](/union/) file systems together to present multiple local and/or cloud file systems as one